-Limited companies are organisations set up to run a business. he shareholders and directors will not be liable for it should it fail, unless they have personally guaranteed the debts.
-A limited company is separate to a company and its shareholders, who in small businesses are often the same individuals.
+Limited companies are organisations set up to run a business, sometimes as an alternative to being a sole trader.
+Should things go wrong, any shareholders and directors will not be liable for the Company debts unless they have personally guaranteed them.
+A limited company is separate to its directors and shareholders, who in small businesses are often the same individuals.

 Shareholders and Directors

-Limited companies are run by Directors and in some cases also Shareholders.
-Directors are those who run the Limited Company on a day-to-day basis, whereas shareholders are those that own a stake in the company.
+Limited companies are run by directors who in some cases are also shareholders.
+Directors tend to run the Limited Company on a day-to-day basis, whereas shareholders own a stake in the company.

-These companies usually end in either ‘limited’ or ‘ltd’, and must be registered at Companies House.
-When forming a limited company, HMRC also has to be notified of when the company begins its business activities.
+These types of business usually end in either ‘limited’ or ‘ltd’, and must be registered at Companies House.
+If you form a limited company, HMRC also needs to be notified of the date you begin your business activities.

 As well as this, a limited company needs to have been granted a ‘certificate of incorporation’, ‘articles of association’, as well as a ‘memorandum of association’.
-These documents will include details of how your business is run, and are integral to the process as a whole.
+These documents will include details of how your business is run.

 Limited Company Responsibilities

-As previously mentioned, Limited Companies are often set up to remove business liability from the director and shareholders.
-There are a few instances however when they will be liable:
+As previously mentioned, Limited Companies are often set up to limit business liability for the director and shareholders.
+There are, however, a few circumstances when they will be liable:

 - Director’s offences found during Insolvency proceeding.
-If a limited company goes through formal insolvency proceedings and the director is found guilty of wrongful or fraudulent trading.
+This is when a limited company goes through formal insolvency proceedings and the director is found guilty of wrongful or fraudulent trading.

 - Personal Guarantees.
 When applying for credit from a bank or supplier, the director may be asked to be the guarantor.
 In the credit agreement, the director agrees to be personally liable should the Limited Company be unable to pay

-How do They Differ from Sole Traders and Partnerships?
+How do limited companies differ from Sole Traders and Partnerships?

-Is your limited company is struggling to pay its debt?
 You should think carefully about whether trading through financial difficulties is the best idea.
-Completing a business budget sheet showing the company’s incoming and outgoing cash-flow will help you do this.
+Completing a business budget sheet showing the company’s incoming and outgoing cashflow will help you do this.

 If all this seems a little overwhelming, seek help from your accountant.

-If you are unable to pay the debts, you are personally liable for, a Self-Employed IVA (Individual Voluntary Arrangement) is a debt management solution tailored especially for the self-employed.
+If you are self-employed and unable to pay the debts you are personally liable for, a Self-Employed IVA (Individual Voluntary Arrangement) may be the right solution.

-With a Self-Employed IVA, you could be debt-free in as little as 5 years, all-the-while keeping your business trading.
-A significant amount of the debt you are personally liable for can be written-off, and you repay the rest in manageable monthly payments – with no more adding of interest, no more legal action threats, and no more chasing from your creditors.
+With a Self-Employed IVA, you could be debt-free in as little as five years, and still keep your business trading.
+A significant amount of the debt you are personally liable for can be written off.
+What’s more, you should be able to repay the rest in manageable monthly payments – with no added interest, no threats of legal action, and no more chasing from your creditors.